 The minor is sponsored by the Department of Earth & Planetary Sciences.

-Visit the staff major advisor for help navigating minor requirements and planning for your degree.
+Visit the staff major advisor for help navigating minor requirements, policies, prerequisites, and course offerings.
 Visit the faculty major advisors for additional advice on courses, careers, and graduate school.
 Faculty Advisors: Same as Geology Major Faculty Advisors.